 My mom never let me watch MTV growing up, this back in the day they actually showed music videos and not whatever is on there now, because she didn’t like the trippy feel of the videos and didn’t want me to get caught up in that.
 And so as I sat with my babies at the restaurant with all the TVs showing new and old music videos, I was apprehensive.
 Cuz my mom was right.
 Those videos are trippy and not for the young.

-Page 2 of 2 - One video especially, where a claymation dinosaur accidentally and gorily kills townspeople and puppy dogs, complete with huge blood splatters.
+One video especially, where a claymation dinosaur accidentally and gorily kills townspeople and puppy dogs, complete with huge blood splatters.
 Not the greatest video for Christmas day.
 Then the dinosaur runs and hides and builds hopeful statues of himself being friends with the townspeople while the newscasters falsely report that he is malicious, so the police go after him and kill him, complete with blood and severed limbs.